julianfigueroaGL/gorilla-cast-docs/docs/advanced/mixins/mixins.md

 # Mixins

 Mixns are chunks of code that can be reused.
-It's a way to implement the DRY principle. `Don't Repeat Yourself`
+It's a way to implement the DRY principle. `Don't Repeat Yourself`.

 Mixins are a flexible way to distribute reusable functionalities for Vue.js Components.
 A mixin object can contain any component options.
 When a component uses a mixin, all options in the mixin will be `mixed` into the component's own options.